 You have a WordPress website…

 This is where you showcase your products and/or services.
-You can add as many products as you want and it’s all made possibile by wordpress website building software AND number 2 on our list which is the Woocommerce plugin.
+You can add as many products as you want and it’s all made possible by WordPress website building software AND number 2 on our list which is the WooCommerce plugin.

-Woocommerce makes it possibile to have a “shopping” CART on your website and it also gives you the ability to plug in a payment gateway so you can connect your merchant account which we’ll get to in a second.
+Woocommerce makes it possible to have a “shopping” cart on your website and it also gives you the ability to plug in a payment gateway so you can connect your merchant account which we’ll get to in a second.